 Normally, designers will provide you with at least 3 sketches before they create the final solution.
 What is the deadline for the sketches and when should the final one be done?

-Make sure to always agree upon how many revisions are included in the price.
+Make sure to always agree on how many revisions are included in the price.
 This is a very common source of misunderstanding between designers and their clients.

 It's always good to ask the designer to provide you with the original files as well since they can be used further and customized.